xaizek/fragile/INSTALL.md

 all the values of according to comments there.
 This file holds configuration of both web and daemon parts and should be kept in sync between the two parts.

+See `hooks/` directory and `README` file there for instructions on using hooks.

 ## Installation ##

 Run the `install` script to perform the installation: